Police searching for Fort Lauderdale repeat car burglar

 FORT LAUDERDALE, FLA.
 (WSVN) - Police are searching for a burglar who, they said, broke into vehicles in Fort Lauderdale’s Sailboat Bend neighborhood six times in the past 30 days.

-Surveillance video shows the subject, seen wearing a hoodie and a baseball cap, pulling on door handles of two cars parked outside resident Jason Schaber’s home, located off Las Olas Boulevard, near Downtown Fort Lauderdale.
+Surveillance video shows the subject, seen wearing a hoodie and a baseball cap, walking with a limp and with his hands behind his back as he approached resident Jason Schaber’s home, located off Las Olas Boulevard, near Downtown Fort Lauderdale, back in December.

+The burglar is seen pulling on door handles of two cars.
+The homeowner said the thief got away with several personal items, including an expensive smartphone.

 “I have lights and signage, security lights, cameras, everything,” said Schaber.
 “Didn’t faze him.
 He just walked up, went to the car, opened it up, went inside.”